Heparan sulfate: Chain elongation

 After attachment of the first N-acetylglucosamine (GlcNAc) residue, elongation of the tetrasacchride linker is continued by the stepwise addition of GlcA and GlcNAc residues.
 These are transferred from their respective UDP-sugar nucleotides.
-This is carried out by one or more related enzymes whose genes are members of the exostoses (EXT) gene family of tumour suppressors.
+This is carried out by EXT family proteins with glycosyltransferase activities.
+EXT family genes are tumor suppressors.

 Mutations at the EXT1-3 gene loci in humans lead to an inability of cells to produce HS and to the development of the disease Multiple Hereditary Exostoses (MHE).
 MHE is characterized by cartilage-capped tumours, known as osteochondromas or exostoses, which develop primarily on the long bones of affected individuals from early childhood until puberty.

 Chain modification

 As an HS chain polymerises, it undergoes a series of modification reactions carried out by four classes of sulfotransferases and an epimerase.
 The availability of the sulfate donor PAPS is crucial to the activity of the sulfotransferases.

 N-deacetylation/N-sulfation

 The first polymer modification is the N-deacetylation/N-sulfation of GlcNAc residues into GlcNS.
 This is a prerequisite for all subsequent modification reactions, and is carried out by one or more members of a family of four GlcNAc N-deacetylase/N-sulfotransferase enzymes (NDSTs).
 In early studies, it was shown that modifying enzymes could recognize and act on any N-acetylated residue in the forming polymer.
 Therefore, the modification of GlcNAc residues should occur randomly throughout the chain.
 However, in HS, N-sulfated residues are mainly grouped together and separated by regions of N-acetylation where GlcNAc remains unmodified.

 There are four isoforms of NDST (NDST1–4).
 Both N-deacetylase and N-sulfotransferase activities are present in all NDST-isoforms but they differ significantly in their enzymatic activities.